Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{$T$-supported blow up sequences}

 Assume that $X$ is an $S$-scheme, $U\into S$ is an open subscheme, $T=S\setminus U$ and $V=X\times_SU$.
 Then we say that a blow up sequence $X'\longto X$ is {\em $T$-supported} if its centers lie over $T$.
 In order to avoid any confusion with $V$-admissibility of the centers, we will not say that $f$ is "$V$-admissible" in this situation (as opposed to \cite{RG} and \cite{temdes}).
 Actually, we will often be interested in the following two extreme cases: (a) the centers of $f$ are $V$-admissible, and (b) the centers of $f$ are $T$-supported.
-Note that (a) takes place if and only if $f$ is the pushforward of its restriction $f\times_XV$ with respect to $i:V\into X$, and (b) takes place if and only if $f\times_XV$ is trivial.
+Note that (a) takes place if and only if $f$ is the pushforward of its restriction $f\times_XV$ with respect to $i\:V\into X$, and (b) takes place if and only if $f\times_XV$ is a sequence of empty blow ups.